Pre-election day events of the 2005 United Kingdom general election: The election announcement

 The date of the general election had been trailed by the news media for weeks.
 On 5 April 2005, Blair went to Buckingham Palace to ask Queen Elizabeth II for the dissolution of Parliament.
 The announcement had been expected on 4 April but following the death of Pope John Paul II on 2 April the announcement was delayed by a day as a mark of respect.
 Instead of campaigning (as was presumably originally planned), Tony Blair attended Vespers in memory of the Pope at Westminster Cathedral on 4 April.

-Normal convention dictates that the Prime Minister visits the Queen at Buckingham Palace, then makes a formal announcement that the Queen has granted a dissolution, before formally announcing the date of the election at an event later in the day.
+Normal convention dictates that the Prime Minister visits the Sovereign at Buckingham Palace, then makes a formal announcement that the Sovereign has granted a dissolution, before formally announcing the date of the election at an event later in the day.
 However, the first person to speak about the election was the Leader of the Opposition, Michael Howard (Conservative), followed soon afterwards by Charles Kennedy (Liberal Democrat), when they both launched their official campaigns.

 Following his visit to Buckingham Palace, Blair returned to Downing Street to make the formal announcement of the calling of the election.
 With the session of Parliament being shortened, the government needed the co-operation of the opposition parties in order to pass its legislation.
 This meant that many Bills under review were scrapped, including national identity cards, and a ban on the sale of psychedelic mushrooms.
 Others were drastically scaled back in order to gain the acceptance of the opposition: a major crime bill passed without a clause criminalizing "incitement to religious hatred", and the proposal to allow super-casinos was passed but with a restriction that permits only one to go ahead, instead of the eight that had most recently been proposed.

 The last session of Parliament was prorogued by the Lords Commissioners on behalf of the Queen on 7 April, after Royal Assent had been given to all the Acts passed in the last few days of the Parliament.
 The prorogation stated that a new session would be opened on 14 April but in practice this will not happen as the present Parliament will be dissolved on 11 April (it is a formality that Parliament is not prorogued without setting a time when it will meet again).
 In practice the new Parliament will be summoned on 11 May for the election of a Speaker and the swearing-in of Members, and will be formally opened on 17 May by the Queen.